KASRA10/generating-random-words/README.md

 # About 📲

-A Funny And Simple Generating Words Flutter Aplpication.
+A Funny And Simple Generating Words Flutter Application.
 I used a English Word Package And Random Numbers.

 # What Is Dart? [![My Skills](https://skillicons.dev/icons?i=dart)](https://skillicons.dev)